 Fortunately, WPML’s icon system gives you a visual prompt to see the status of each page and where it is in the translation workflow.
 As already mentioned, a pencil icon means the post or page has been translated, and can now be edited.
 A plus icon means that a translation for that page or post doesn’t exist yet.

 While this system is perfectly fine, you may want to export your site map into a spreadsheet to keep a finer track on your workflow.
 This is especially true if you are only translating a selection of your posts and pages, or if you have hundreds of pages.

-There are two additional icons which aren’t really related to your initial workflow, but will be handy later on.
+There are two additional icons that aren’t really related to your initial workflow but will be handy later on.
 The first is a circular arrow, which means that your translation page needs to be updated.
 This usually means that you updated the original language page and haven’t propagated those updates across your other languages.
 The cogs icon means that these updates are already in progress.